avsa242/us2066-spin/readme.md

 It was written using I2C as the low-level communication interface (thanks to Jon McPhalen for the I2C object!)

 The object uses one extra cog/core for the I2C interface.

+NOTE: This uses a few other objects from an external repository, also housed on github, the spin-standard-library (https://github.com/parallaxinc/spin-standard-library.git)